Wanted: 770 ECB banking supervisors within a year

 While central banks back such an important European project, they are not necessarily offering up their best staff on a silver plate.
 "We are being supportive but not aggressive," Austrian National Bank Director Philip Reading said, adding that he couldn't say how many of his staff would make the switch.

 As with many new projects, this uncertainty is common.
-A source at the Spanish central bank said it may look particularly at sending people to Frankfurt who have specific knowledge of a bank, such as the country's biggest lender, Santander.
+A source at the Spanish central bank said it may look particularly at sending people to Frankfurt who have specific knowledge of a bank, such as the country's biggest lender, Santander (SAN.MC).

 About a dozen of its staff are doing preparatory work in Frankfurt although permanent numbers remain unclear.
 "From the Bank of Spain, we don't know how many people they'll want or what kind of profile they want - inspectors, more technical, judicial experts," another source at the central bank told Reuters.